AdobeDocs/graphql-mesh-gateway/src/pages/gateway/batching.md

 }
 ```

-`requiredSelectionSet` and `sourceArgs` are now replaced by `keysarg` and `keyField`:
+`requiredSelectionSet` and `sourceArgs` are replaced with `keysarg` and `keyField`:

 - `keysArg` provides the name of the primary key argument.
 For this example, the `keysArg` field is the argument name used when sending an array of SKUs to fetch multiple reviews.
 - `keyField` provides the key value for each item in the batched query.
 For this example, the `keyField` indicates which Product field provides the SKU value to the review service.

-With the updated mesh, using the same query will make only one call to the `Reviews` source for multiple SKUs.
+With the updated mesh, using the [previous query](#example-without-batching) returns the same information, but only makes one call to the `Reviews` source for multiple SKUs.